Apremilast

 What benefit can you expect from your treatment?

-In psoriatic arthritis, treatment with apremilast can improve your general physical function by reducing the swelling and pain in the inflamed joints.
+Treatment with apremilast can improve the signs and symptoms of psoriasis.
+In psoriatic arthritis it can also improve your general physical function by reducing the swelling and pain in the inflamed joints.
+Apremilast can reduce the number of ulcers associated with Behçet's disease.

 How is apremilast taken?